 Deposit Protection Schemes

 One of most overlooked aspects of any tenancy agreement is the deposit.
-Deposits of normally around one month's rent (often a little bit more, like six week's worth) and are collected prior to the tenancy commencing in case of late rent or damage to the property during your stay.
+Deposits usually amount to around one month's rent (often a little bit more, like six week's worth) and are collected prior to the tenancy commencing in case of late rent or damage to the property during your stay.

 By law, all deposits taken by landlords must be registered with a government-backed deposit protection scheme within 30 days.